SSSYDYSSS/SSSYDYSSS/README.md

 ### *Ph.d candiadate at* <a href="https://en.nankai.edu.cn/">***NK(Nankai University)***</a>

 - 🔭 My current field of work involves various key areas such as multi-omics data engineering, software development, artificial intelligence, algorithm development, data visualization, and deep learning.
-- 🌱 I am currently immersed in studying programming languages such as R, Linux, Python, Java；Build software frameworks using Electron, and implement software visualization with CSS/HTML/D3.js/Shaders/P5.js/Three.js, etc.In addition, I am deeply exploring mathematical algorithms in the field of deep learning, biotechnology engineering, and visual development of data mining tools.
+- 🌱 I am currently immersed in studying programming languages such as R, Linux, Python, Java；
+- 🌱 Build software frameworks using Electron, and implement software visualization with CSS/HTML/D3.js/Shaders/P5.js/Three.js, etc.
+- 🌱 In addition, I am deeply exploring mathematical algorithms in the field of deep learning, biotechnology engineering, and visual development of data mining tools.
 - 😄 I’m looking forward to developing some R/Python packgaes for visualization.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.